code-423n4/2025-03-silo-finance/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-Donation/first deposit attack is possible but unprofitable because of decimal offset.
+- Donation/first deposit attack is possible but unprofitable because of decimal offset.

-Certora audit: M-03
-Certora audit: L-07
-Certora audit: I-01
-Certora audit: I-02
-Sigma Prime: SILV-03
-Sigma Prime: SILV-05
-Sigma Prime: SILV-06
-Sigma Prime: SILV-08
-Sigma Prime: SILV-09

-✅
+- Any issue reported in previous audits.

 # Overview